mwardle/lambdash.maybe/README.md

 ## Typed Maybe

 By default the Maybe implementation accepts any value.
-You can create typed list like so:
+You can create typed maybe like so:

 ```javascript
     var _ = require('lambdash');